naemon/naemon.github.io/documentation/usersguide/escalations.md

 You can optionally restrict escalations so that they are only used during specific time periods by using the <i>escalation_period</i> directive in the host or service escalation definition.
 If you use the <i>escalation_period</i> directive to specify a <a href="timeperiods.html">timeperiod</a> during which the escalation can be used, the escalation will only be used during that time.
 If you do not specify any <i>escalation_period</i> directive, the escalation can be used at any time within the "notification time window" for the host or service.

-<span class="glyphicon glyphicon-pencil"></span> Note: Escalated notifications are still subject to the normal time restrictions imposed by the <i>notification_period</i> directive in a host or service definition, so the timeperiod you specify in an escalation definition should be a subset of that larger "notification time window".
+{{ site.note }}Escalated notifications are still subject to the normal time restrictions imposed by the <i>notification_period</i> directive in a host or service definition, so the timeperiod you specify in an escalation definition should be a subset of that larger "notification time window".{{ site.end }}

 ### State Restrictions